Kamy Wicoff, Founder, is the founder of She Writes.com

 Krissa Lagos, Managing Editor, is a freelance writer and editor with a background in marketing and an English degree from U.C.
 Berkeley.
 She spent the past few years working in the traditional publishing world; there, she spent time in both the editorial and marketing spheres, which allowed her the unique experience of participating fully in the two opposing sides of the industry—the creative side and the sales side.
 She brings her dual sensibility as both an editor and marketer to her work here at She Writes Press.

-Caitlyn Levin, Author Liaison, is a graduate from Barnard College with a degree in English Literature and a concentration in creative writing.
+Caitlyn Levin, Author Liaison and Project Editor, is a graduate from Barnard College with a degree in English Literature and a concentration in creative writing.
 She has special interest in Young Adult and eats Meg Cabot novels like they’re candy.
 She has been a contributor and editor for various literary magazines on the Columbia campus and abroad at Oxford, where she spent the entirety of her junior year.
 During her final year at Barnard, she organized events for the writing community and helped to run the Barnard writer’s blog.